eduXchange.nl

 Over the years, legal scholarship witnessed a rise in the incorporation of insights and methods from social sciences like sociology, economics and psychology.
 Interviews, case studies, surveys, experiments and statistics are no longer uncommon in legal research and have become the main ingredients of a new field of legal research - Empirical Legal Studies (ELS).
 For practicing lawyers and policy makers too, the importance of empirical data is continuously rising.

-In this minors, students will:
+In this minor, students will:

 Learning outcomes